gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 Overview
 --------------------------------------------
-* Name: knight_rider LED pattern.
+* Name: LED Display
-* Description: A program to display a LED pattern in a knight rider fashion With a Pic12F675 and five LEDs.
-Two alternative programs 5-bit counter and random pattern are also available.
+* Description: A program to display a LED pattern's on a PIC12F675 and five LEDs.
 * Author: Gavin Lyons.

 Table of contents